rasmushyldgaard/Smart-ANPR-System/README.md

 The requirements are separated into two categories: "Functional" and "Non-Functional" requirements.
 The "Functional" requirements are the "must have" requirements of the system, they describe what the system does.
 The "Non-Functional" requirements are the "desirable" requirements of the system, they describe how the system works.
 The list of requirements may be changed/expanded along with the development of the project.

 ### Functional Requirements
-1. The system shall establish an I2C connection with the camera.
+1. The system shall establish a connection between the camera and MATLAB.
 2. The system shall wake up from a triggered event and capture an image.
 3. The system shall process the image and read the license plate.
 4. The system shall establish a webhook with a QuestDB database and retrieve data.